ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

 - **Testing:** Software creators should test their software thoroughly to find and fix bugs before you use it.

-- **Documentation:** Good instructions and notes can help everyone understand how the software works.
+- **Documentation:** Good instructions and notes can help everyone understand how the software works

 - **Talking and Sharing:** Good communication within a team helps avoid misunderstandings and errors.